TEDS-91/modEval/README.md

 # The “run_modelEvalUI()” function

-If you run **run_modelEvalUI()** a graphical user interface will pop up in your screen.
-It is a shiny application where you are able to download a template **.csv** file, fill it up with your own data and upload the **.csv** to feed to app.
+If you run **run_modelEvalUI()** a graphical user interface will pop up on your screen.
+It is a shiny application where you are able to download a template **.csv** file, fill it up with your own data and upload the **.csv** to feed to the app.